congwei1230/MoChaBench/README.md

 ```

 To evaluate the results, simply run the pipeline below.
+This script will print the score for each category, as well as the average scores for Monologue and Dialogue.
-This script will output a CSV file at `eval-lipsync/mocha-eval-results/sync_scores.csv`, recording each example’s score.
+It will also output a CSV file at `eval-lipsync/mocha-eval-results/sync_scores.csv`, recording each example’s score.
 ```sh
 cd eval-lipsync\script
 python run_syncnet_pipeline_on_mocha_generation_on_mocha_bench.py